GMOD/Apollo/docs/Configure.md

 It should only add the user a single time.
 User details can be retrieved from passed in text or from the environment depending on user preference.

 Admin users will be added on system startup.
 Duplicate additions will be ignored.

+### Other authentication strategies

+By default Apollo uses a username / password to authenticate users.
+However, additional strategies may be used.

+To configure them, add them to the ```apollo-config.groovy``` and set active to true for the ones you want to use to authenticate.

+    apollo{
+        // other stuff
+        authentications = [
+            ["name":"Username Password Authenticator",
+             "className":"usernamePasswordAuthenticatorService",
+             "active":true,
+            ]
+            ,
+            ["name":"Remote User Authenticator",
+             "className":"remoteUserAuthenticatorService",
+             "active":false,
+            ]
+        ]
+    }